a-sync/game-server-watcher/README.md

 ```

 ## Configuration
-The watcher service can be configured via environmental variables. `.env` ([dotenv](https://www.npmjs.com/package/dotenv)) file is also supported, for avaialable values and defaults check the [default.env](./default.env) file.
+The behaviour of the watcher service can be configured via environmental variables (env vars).
+`.env` ([dotenv](https://www.npmjs.com/package/dotenv)) file is also supported, to look at the avaialable values and defaults check the [default.env](./default.env) file.

 Refer to the wiki on how to get tokens for:
  * [steam](https://github.com/a-sync/game-server-watcher/wiki/Steam-Web-API-key)